Sorbonne University: Reunification of the University of Paris-Sorbonne and UPMC

 As part of the reforms of French Higher Education, on 19 March 2018, the international jury called by the French Government for the "Initiative d'excellence" (IDEX) confirmed the definite win of Sorbonne University.
-Consequently, Sorbonne University won an endowment of 900 Million euros with no limit of time.
+Consequently, Sorbonne University won an endowment of €900 million with no limit of time.
 This is the first higher education institution in Paris region to win such an endowment.
 The university was established by a decree issued 21 April 2017, taking effect 1 January 2018.

 Faculties

 Sorbonne University has three faculties: Arts and Humanities, Science and Engineering, and Health Sciences.

 Arts and humanities

 The Sorbonne University Faculty of Arts and Humanities provides studies in arts, languages, letters, and human and social sciences, and is the largest in France.
 Fields such as history, geography, languages, linguistics, musicology, philosophy, classical and modern literature, foreign literature and civilisations, and the history of art and archaeology are part of this faculty.